wwatson4506/Devboard4-5_hardware/README.md

 06-05-2026

-Updated "core_pins.h", "digital.c", "pwm.c" and boards.txt.
+Updated core_pins.h, digital.c, pwm.c and boards.txt.

 Added (-DDEV45) define to boards.txt to prevent DB4 & DB5 extened defines from being included in MicroMod defines when using a MicroMod device.